Ben Bradley (politician)

-Benjamin David Bradley (born 11 December 1989) is a British former Conservative Party politician who served as the Member of Parliament (MP) for Mansfield from 2017 to 2024.
+Benjamin David Bradley (born 11 December 1989) is a British politician who served as the Conservative Member of Parliament (MP) for Mansfield from 2017 to 2024.

 Bradley was an elected member at Nottinghamshire County Council from May 2017, having also served as leader of that council from 2021 to 2024.
 In December, Bradley was announced as a Cabinet member for the remaining months until the May 2025 Nottinghamshire County Council election.
+He was previously a ward councillor on Ashfield District Council from May 2015 to September 2017.

 In March 2025, Bradley confirmed he would not be involved in politics for the foreseeable future, and as of April 2025 he was media head at STEP energy project in North Nottinghamshire, and a consultant in local government.

-He was previously a ward councillor on Ashfield District Council from May 2015 to September 2017.
+In December 2025 he defected to Reform UK.

 Early life

 Bradley was born on 11 December 1989 in Ripley, Derbyshire, to Chris, a police officer, and Sally Bradley, a public servant.
 He was privately educated at Derby Grammar School, a selective independent school based in the western Littleover area of Derby.

 Bradley briefly attended the University of Bath studying sport science relating to his hockey ambitions.
 He later enrolled at University of Salford, before transferring to Nottingham Trent University where he studied politics, graduating in 2013.

 After university, Bradley became campaign manager and later constituency office manager for Mark Spencer, Conservative MP for Sherwood.